danijar/computer-game/README.md

 Instructions
 ------------

 There is a precompiled executable for Windows.
-To use it, download the content of the `Release` folder and start the executable.
+To use it, download the content of the `Application` folder and run the executable.

 ### Key controls